-Both the SWRCB and DTSC are responsible for overseeing the evaluation and cleanup of contaminated lands, and both agencies maintain databases of contaminated lands that includes the status of cleanup efforts, remediation method(s) used for cleanup, contaminants present, and the past or current land use that led to the contamination.
+DTSC is part of the California Environmental Protection Agency (EPA), with a mission of protecting public health and the environment from toxic harm.
+DTSC's Site Mitigation and Restoration Program is responsible for overseeing the evaluation and cleanup of contaminated lands, including hazardous waste sites, disposal sites, and industrial sites that resulted in contamination of the soil and groundwater.
+DTSC maintains a database of contaminated lands that includes the status of cleanup efforts, remediation method(s) used for cleanup, contaminants present, and the past or current land use that led to the contamination.
 DTSC also tracks potentially contaminated sites where further investigation is required to assess if cleanup is needed.

-The City of Alameda has multiple known contaminated sites under the jurisdiction of the SWRCB or DTSC, including historic sites for which cleanup and monitoring activities have been completed5 (see Figure 2.14 and Table 2.3).
+The City of Alameda has multiple known contaminated sites under the jurisdiction of DTSC, including historic sites for which cleanup and monitoring activities have been completed 5 (see Figure 2.14 and Table 2.3).
+The CARP recommended completing an assessment of the remediation timelines of contaminated sites (see Table 4-23 in City of Alameda 2019).
 The previous land uses that caused contamination are primarily industrial and manufacturing operations, including former military land use.
 The contaminants found include VOCs, benzene, lead, naphthalene and other polynuclear aromatic hydrocarbons (PAHs), and many others.

-Although continued monitoring and reporting to the RWQCB for the Doolittle Landfill (also known as Mount Trashmore) on Bay Farm Island is no longer required, it was included as a contaminated site since it contains potential legacy contamination associated with trash disposal.
-The Pennzoil Company site and Fox-Collins property are both on DSTC's watch list; however, current remediation efforts have been completed under the jurisdiction of the of the RWQCB.
+Although the Doolittle Landfill (also known as Mount Trashmore) on Bay Farm Island is not under the jurisdiction of DTSC, it was included as a contaminated site since it contains potential legacy contamination associated with trash disposal.